juulsmustdie/SWE3313_TEAM9/Implementation/README.md

 # Final Project Presentation

-As always, we have a video presentation of the application for your convenience.
+As always, we have a video presentation of this section for your convenience.

 This video includes a run through of the cafe application (both as a customer and admin), a comparison between the Marvel UI design and our final product, and any additional comments/points about the application.